Xycl/plugin.image.mypicsdb/Readme.txt

 2) MySql
 ==================================================================================
 a) You must create a database:
-CREATE DATABASE MyPicsDB CHARACTER SET utf8 COLLATE utf8_general_ci;
+CREATE DATABASE MyPicsDB CHARACTER SET utf8 COLLATE utf8_bin;

 b) Create a user (if not already done for music and movies):
-CREATE USER 'xbmc' IDENTIFIED BY 'xbmc';
+CREATE USER 'xbmc'@'%' IDENTIFIED BY 'xbmc';

 c) give him rights
-GRANT ALL ON *.* TO 'xbmc';
+GRANT ALL ON *.* TO 'xbmc'@'%';

 d) Go to plugin settings and enable MySql.
-Database MyPicsDB with user XBMC and password XBMC is preconfigured.
+Set the correct user and password!

 3) General problems with MyPicsDB